Game-Changing Room Organization Ideas That Actually Work

 Supply Storage Solutions

 Keep only daily essentials on your desk.
 A small tray or drawer organizer should hold pens, sticky notes, and paper clips.
-Everything else goes in designated drawers or storage.
+Everything else is stored in designated drawers or containers.

 Arrange supplies by how often you use them: